 The government's goal is to double primary exports by 2025 which will require another 92,600 qualified workers.

-Our primary industries training centre is located in the centre of the South Island's east coast, surrounded by industry opportunities.
-This places us in the ideal situation to deliver a suite of innovative, exciting and effective agriculture and horticulture programmes to meet the current and future needs of the industry.
+Our primary industry training programmes are offered throughout the South Island surrounded by industry opportunities.
+This places us in the ideal situation to deliver a suite of innovative, exciting and effective agriculture programmes to meet the current and future needs of the industry.

 Industry and community